List of The Producers characters: Ulla

-Earlier, Max and Leo ask her to clean up their place while they're gone, but she doesn't understand English very well, and after they leave, she paints Max's office entirely white.
+In both the musical and the film adapted from it, Ulla's role is greatly expanded.
+She is a stereotypical Swedish woman: tall and beautiful with lovely blonde hair.
+Ulla introduces herself as a Swedish actress looking for a part in Max and Leo's production of Springtime for Hitler, performing a song she wrote called "When You Got It, Flaunt It".
+While casting hasn't begun yet, Max and Leo are both taken with her and hire her as their secretary/receptionist.
+At one point, she paints Max's office entirely white, not understanding the meaning of the phrase "tidy up".
+She falls in love with Leo, driving a wedge between him and Max, and, following the unwanted success of the musical, the two flee to Rio de Janeiro, leaving Max behind to face punishment.
+Ulla's full first name is given as Ulla Inga Hansen Benson Yansen Tallen Hallen Svaden Swansson.
+Her (presumably just as long) surname is not given, but she changes it, upon marrying Leo, to Bloom.

 Little of her role in the Springtime for Hitler play is shown, but she plays a showgirl representing the German Imperial Eagle and later appears as Marlene Dietrich.
 In Max and Leo's second production, Prisoners of Love, she plays the lead prisoner/singer.

 Roger De Bris

-Roger Elizabeth De Bris is a flamboyant, overtly gay theatre director, described by Max Bialystock as the worst director to have ever lived, and is chosen by Bialystock in an attempt to ensure that Springtime for Hitler would flop.
+Roger Elizabeth De Bris is a flamboyant, overtly gay theatre director and transvestite, described by Max Bialystock as the worst director to have ever lived, and is chosen by Bialystock in an attempt to ensure that Springtime for Hitler will flop.
 He lives with his equally flamboyant partner Carmen Ghia and his production crew in a house described as an Upper East Side town house in New York.
 While the musical and the 2005 film clarify his sexuality, it is only implied in the original film.
-"Roger", of course, is an obvious euphemism for intercourse, and a "bris" is the Jewish circumcision ceremony, whilst the surname is also a pun on the word "debris".
+"Roger" is a euphemism for intercourse, and a "bris" is the Jewish circumcision ceremony, while the surname is also a pun on the word "debris".

+The musical adds a new storyline for Roger in which he replaces Franz as Adolf Elizabeth Hitler, and his campy take on the dictator causes the musical to be seen as satire, transforming it into a smash hit rather than the expected flop.